 “In the long history of humankind: those who learned to collaborate and improvise most effectively have prevailed.” — Charles Darwin

-Open, collaborative research accelerates scientific discovery.
-In few fields does speed matter more than biomedicine, where individual labs and clinics hold critical clues to life-saving therapies.
-Yet there are serious roadblocks to sharing data and insights.
-First, team science requires time and attention — both in short order for clinical researchers.
+Open, collaborative research accelerates scientific discovery, yet there are serious roadblocks to sharing data and insights.
+First, team science requires time and attention.
 Second, the current incentive system of ‘publish or perish’ positions collaborators as competitors.
-Our solutions for open sharing include tools, editorial facilitation, and a new reward metric.
+Our solutions include tools, facilitated sharing, and rewards.

 By using a carefully designed architecture of attention, tools “enable us to scale up creative conversation, so connections that would ordinarily require fortuitous serendipity instead happen as a matter of course… amplifying collective intelligence.”1

 1 Michael Nielsen, “Reinventing Discovery: The New Era of Networked Science,” Princeton Univ.
-Press, 2011.
+Press.